 Completed Secondary and Tertiary Education must be listed as follows:

-Start with the commencement date and completion date for diplomas, associate degrees, and bachelor degrees.
+Start with the commencement date and completion date for diplomas, associate degrees, and bachelor's degrees.
 For courses, you can just list the date of completion.
-Next comes the full name of the qualification, then the full name of the institution and then the City or abbreviated State name.
+Next comes the full name of the qualification, then the full name of the institution, and then the City or abbreviated State name.
 List your high school diploma details similarly, but only include this when you have less than five years of working experience.

 Examples with more than five years’ experience:

 2012-2015 Masters Degree in Computer Science, Kaplan University, FL

 2010-2011 Certified Network Professional (CNP), Florida Institute of Technology, FL

 2007-2009 Associates Degree in Software Engineering, Milwaukee School of Engineering, WI

 Examples If you have less than five years’ experience, you may also add your majors, minors, GPA scores and accolades, and honors awards

 2013 – 2015 Bachelor of Science in Electrical and Computer Engineering, Carnegie Mellon University, Pittsburgh, PA